biomejs/website/src/content/docs/linter/rules/no-focused-tests.md

 **Diagnostic Category: `lint/suspicious/noFocusedTests`**

 :::note
-This rule is recommended by Biome.
+- This rule is recommended by Biome.
 A diagnostic error will appear when linting your code.
+- This rule has an **unsafe** fix.
 :::

 Sources: